 Anbar El Mokri is an abstract painter based between Casablanca and Marrakech.
 Anbar started painting vases during the quarantine as a means to support local artisans whose income was hurt by the pandemic.
 She integrates her paintings into their ceramic work, creating unique and colorful vases, each of them one-of-a-kind.

 Fadwa Azhari, a visual artist from Casablanca, is the founder of Musk Studio.
 Fadwa grew up surrounded with islamic art in a family of Maallems (craftmasters in arabic) in artisanal sculpture and wood painting.
 Unfortunately, Fadwa never got to learn this craft because it wasn't considered suitable for girls.

-Hanane Zamani grew up in Marrakech, entangled between Arabic, Berber, and French culture.
-Life took her on a whirlwind of adventures, traveling to countries like the Maldives and Turkey, and finally calling her back home to Morocco.
-Inspired by her younger sister's artisanal work, Hanane wanted to find her own artistic expression while preserving Moroccan heritage.
-She found her style by incorporating traditional Zellige tile work into wooden pieces, creating a beautiful line of functional and unique home decor items.
+Hanane Zamani grew up in Marrakech in a multicultural environment bringing together Arabic, Berber, and French influences.
+Life took her on a whirlwind of adventures, traveling around the world immersing herself in local art and creation, before finally returning to her beloved home in Morocco.
+Inspired by her younger sister's artisanal work and her Moroccan heritage, Hanane set out to develop her own unique artisanal expression and style by incorporating traditional Zellige tile work into wooden pieces, creating a beautiful line of functional and unique home decor items.